Tonewoods

 Redwood

 The largest of the evergreens, the Redwood (or Sequoia - both terms are accurate) can attain heights of nearly 380 ft. and is native to southern Oregon extending as far south as central California.
 The tallest tree in the world, Sequoia sempervirens, and the largest tree in the world (by volume), Sequoiadendron giganteum, are both Redwoods, though the latter is sometimes referred to as Giant Sequoia.
 The reddish hue and distinctive fragrance of the lumber of this tree make it easily recognizable.
 Wood from felled, older trees is desirable for its increased cross-grain stiffness.
 Commonly straight grained, figured or flamed Redwood is quite beautiful in appearance.
+I love to pair it with Walnut, though it goes well with anything.
+Redwood sounds similar to Cedar but, being harder, heavier and stiffer, the general consensus is that it can handle a bit more energy prior to being overdriven.

 • Classification: North American Softwood